 What is not included: Monument Entry Fees, Safari charges in Ranthambore, Lunch & Dinner, Tipping to Taxi Man or Guide, Mineral Water Bottle and any kind of personal expenses.

-Day 1 :- Start from Jaipur in morning proceed to visit Ranthambore.
-We will pick you from your Hotel/Guest house in Jaipur through an air-conditioned Toyota Etios or one of the similar standards Car with well experienced English-speaking Driver.
-Reach at Ranthambore later in afternoon.
-Hotel Check in And Relax then proceed to Visit Fort, After Fort visit we will arrange Jungle Safari for you in Canter/Gypsy to see the wildlife in National Park.
+Day 1 :- Start from Jaipur in morning and proceed to visit Ranthambore.
+We will pick you from Airport/Hotel/Guest house in Jaipur through an air-conditioned Toyota Etios or one of the similar standards Car with well experienced English-speaking Driver.
+The drive is 3.5 hours from Jaipur to Reach Ranthambore.
+Once reach Ranthambore Check Inn to Hotel And freshen up then proceed to Jungle Safari at 1:30 p.m in Canter/Gypsy to see the wildlife in National Park.
+The national park is famous not only for the preservation of the Tigers but is also famous for hte large numbers of other wild animals like sambar, chital nilgai, boar, gazelle, Indian hare, mongoose, monitor lizards, deer, leopard, snakes & hyena.
+The Jungle Safari activity is for 3 hours.
 Overnight in Ranthambore Hotel.

 Agra Fort - Most of the People who visits Taj Mahal, Agra; they also go to visit Famous Agra Fort which is not more than 2 k.ms from Taj Mahal on same river bank.
 The Emperor Shah Jahan, who built Taj Mahal was imprisoned by his son Aurangzeb in the Agra Fort where he had a view on the building erected for his deceased wife.
 Shah Jahan is said to have died in the Musamman Burj, a tower with a beautiful marble balcony.
 From there you probably have the best view on the Taj.
 Between the many pavilions, you find small well maintained gardens.
 After visiting the Taj Mahal we will bring you to show you the Great Agra Fort.